Phantomnz/EasyA_X_Algorand_Tokenista/README.md

 Once the renter is finished, they can stop the rental.
 The system automatically calculates the total cost based on how long they used it and handles the payment on the Algorand network.

+### 5\.
+Investors co-own datacentre clusters

+On our platform we allow fractional ownership of high performance GPU clusters (like those including the H100s that power your AIs), bringing the compute of giants to aspiring companies for a fraction of time and a fraction of the cost.

 > **Technical Info:** This is done by sending a POST request to the /gpus//stop endpoint.

 🛠️ For Developers: Running The Project